Loaded Potato Soup Recipe

 Serve the creamy potato soup with your favorite toppings!

-What Toppings are Good for Potato Bacon Soup?
+Toppings for Potato Soup

 You can top the creamy with your favorite toppings to make it a truly loaded soup!
 Here are some options: